History of Puerto Rico: Statehood issue during the 21st century

 Regardless of the outcome of the referendum, action by the United States Congress would be necessary to implement changes to the status of Puerto Rico under the Territorial Clause of the United States Constitution.
 With 13.3% co-sponsorship of the Puerto Rico Admissions Act in 2018, and only 5% in 2019, the US House of Representatives has demonstrated little interest in Puerto Rico being incorporated, let alone admitted as a state.
 A bill has never made it to the US Senate since the United States took possession of the islands in 1898.
-On December 15, 2022, the U.S. House of Representatives voted in favor of the Puerto Rico Status Act.
+On 15 December 2022, the U.S. House of Representatives voted in favor of the Puerto Rico Status Act.
 The act sought to resolve Puerto Rico's status and its relationship to the United States through a binding plebiscite.

 In September 2023, legislation providing for a two-round consultation process to decide the territorial status of Puerto Rico was reintroduced in the United States Congress by Roger Wicker.
-The first vote was scheduled for August 4, 2024, giving Puerto Ricans the choice between four options: annexation to the United States, independence, sovereignty in free association, and a free state associated with the United States.
+The first vote was scheduled for 4 August 2024, giving Puerto Ricans the choice between four options: annexation to the United States, independence, sovereignty in free association, and a free state associated with the United States.

 In July 2024, Governor Pedro Pierluisi called a plebiscite on the status of Puerto Rico in November 2024, the first time the island's current status as a U.S. territory was not presented as an option during the plebiscite.
 The executive order follows the U.S. House of Representatives' 2022 approval of a bill to help Puerto Rico move toward a change in territorial status.
 Voters are given the choice of statehood, independence, or independence with free association, the terms of which would be negotiated regarding foreign affairs, U.S. citizenship, and use of the U.S. dollar.

-Puerto Rico has not yet become an independent nation nor a state of the Union.
-It remains a territory of the United States of America.
-The action of Congress in authorizing and approving, The Commonwealth Constitution is adopted pursuant to the constitutional power of Congress to make necessary rules and regulations concerning the territory of the United States of America.
-The foreign relations of Puerto Rico, like those of other territories and states, continue to be conducted by the United States of America.
-Internal government and administration, Puerto Rico occupies a unique position among the territories and states of the United States of America. in requesting Congress to authorize the drafting and adoption of a constitution.
-Congress has agreed that Puerto Rico shall, under this constitution, be free from any control or interference by Congress in matters relating to internal government and administration, subject only to compliance with the applicable provisions of the federal constitution of the United States of America.
-Laws that directed or authorized direct interference by the United States federal government in local government affairs, prior to 1952, have been repealed.